-2021 In-Person Educator Guide
+2022 In-Person Educator Guide

-My Silence, My Story.
+My Silence, My Action.

-GLSEN's Day of Silence occurs every April where people in schools across the country engage in direct action through a silent protest to call attention to the silencing and erasure of LGBTQ+ people in schools.
-This year, GLSEN's Day of Silence is April 23, 2021.
+GLSEN's Day of Silence occurs every April, when people in schools across the country engage in direct action through a silent protest to call attention to the silencing and erasure of LGBTQ+ people in schools.
+This year, GLSEN's Day of Silence is April 22, 2022.

-We know this is a challenging time to be an educator and GLSEN is in deep gratitude for the continuous efforts of educators advocating for LGBTQ+ inclusion in schools.
-GLSEN is here to support the needs of educators like you who are committed to taking action, joining in solidarity, and rallying your students to participate virtually in GLSEN's Day of Silence.
-As we continue to navigate and adjust to the ongoing challenges of life during the pandemic, GLSEN is here to help provide as much support in your continued advocacy to improve the lives and experiences of your students.
+We know it is a challenging time to be an educator.
+GLSEN is in deep gratitude for the continuous efforts of educators advocating for LGBTQ+ inclusion in schools.
+GLSEN is here to support the needs of educators like you who are committed to taking action, joining in solidarity, and rallying your students to participate in GLSEN's Day of Silence.
+As we continue to navigate and adjust to the ongoing challenges of life during the pandemic, GLSEN is here to provide support in your continued advocacy improving the lives and experiences of your students.

-This year, the Day of Silence theme is My Silence, My Story.
+This year, the Day of Silence theme is My Silence, My Action.
 Where LGBTQ+ people in schools are often silenced and erased, this direct action is a reclamation of that forced silence and erasure.
 This time LGBTQ+ students and educators are choosing to be silent on their own accord and demonstrate the impact on the entire school community when LGBTQ+ people are silenced and erased.
-GLSEN's resources will provide opportunities for student leaders to organize their day of action and engage in creative and impactful ways to tell their story especially in incorporating racial, gender, and disability justice.
-The purpose of this guide is to help educators like yourself participate and support people on your campus to take action and join this campaign on April 23, 2021.
+GLSEN's resources will provide opportunities for student leaders to organize their day of action and engage in creative and impactful ways to tell their story, especially by incorporating racial, gender, and disability justice.
+The purpose of this guide is to help educators like yourself participate and support folks on your campus to take action and join this campaign on April 22, 2022.

-PREPARE FOR THE DAY OF SILENCE!
+PREPARE FOR THE DAY OF SILENCE

-Registrants for the Day of Silence will receive weekly emails leading up to April 23rd to help students and educators plan their Day of Silence and will also update folks taking action of new material and celebrity influencer engagement!
+Registrants for the Day of Silence will receive weekly emails leading up to April 22nd to help students and educators plan their Day of Silence and to update folks taking action on new material and celebrity influencer engagement!
 Register now to receive these updates!

-- Get familiar with the resources available for students and educators on the GLSEN Day of Silence website. - Register for GLSEN's Day of Silence to receive more information for engagement opportunities with celebrity influencers, giveaways, and resources. - · Review GLSEN's 2019 National School Climate Survey Report to learn more about the experiences of LGBTQ+ students including students with disabilities, Black, Indigenous, students of color, and trans including nonbinary students. - Connect with your local GLSEN Chapter for support in organizing your event. - Safety plan by understanding school safety protocols for tabling or participating in the Day of Silence.
-For gatherings and events, create a safety plan for the event space that is communicated to the students such as making sure students are at least six feet apart and wearing masks.
-Work with students to identify a safe location to hold an event or gathering as some students may feel unsafe being out in the open.
+- Join our GSA Day of Silence Webinar and learn about all of the resources, opportunities, and best practices GLSEN will be offering this Day of Silence. - The @GLSEN Bulletin on Instagram Live on Monday, April 18th will also be dedicated to Day of Silence.
+Tune in at 6:00 PM ET / 3:00 PM PT - Become familiar with the resources available for students and educators on the GLSEN Day of Silence website. - Register for GLSEN's Day of Silence to receive more information for engagement opportunities with celebrity influencers, giveaways, and resources. - Review GLSEN's 2019 National School Climate Survey Report to learn more about the experiences of LGBTQ+ students including students with disabilities, Black, Indigenous, students of color, and trans and nonbinary students. - Connect with your local GLSEN Chapter for support in organizing your event.